civilservicelgbt/civilservicelgbt.github.io/_drafts/2020-XX-XX-prideon-podcast-episode-XX-keela-shackell-smith.md

 ---
 layout: news
 author: John Peart
-date: '2020-06-22'
+date: '2020-XX-XX'
 preview: false
 published: false
 category:
 - pride-2020
 - podcast
-title: "Episode 2 of the PrideON podcast with Marc Fitchett and James Jefferson"
+title: "Episode XX of the PrideON podcast with Keela Shackell-Smith"
-excerpt: "Listen to episode 2 now, with host John Peart and guests Marc Fitchett and James Jefferson from the Civil Service LGBT+ Network."
+excerpt: "Listen to episode XX now, with host John Peart and guest Keela Shackell-Smith from the Cabinet Office."
 image: /assets/images/posts/pride-on-podcast.png
-permalink: /2020/06/22/prideon-podcast-episode-2
+permalink: /2020/XX/XX/prideon-podcast-episode-XX
 ---

-*The PrideON podcast* is the Civil Service LGBT+ Network's new podcast for the pride season.
-In each episode we'll be chatting to inspiring LGBT+ civil servants and keeping pride *on*.
+*The PrideON podcast* is the new podcast for the pride season from the Civil Service LGBT+ Network.
+In each episode we'll be chatting to inspiring LGBT+ civil servants about pride, work and life.

-**Episode 2 of the podcast is now available**.
+**Episode XX of the podcast is now available**.
 You can download it from wherever you get podcasts.

-In this episode, John Peart – former vice-chair for the Civil Service LGBT+ Network – talks to Marc Fitchett and James Jefferson, two of the new vice-chairs for the network.
-Marc and James both work in the Ministry for Housing, Communities and Local Government.
-They're also the people who've been working behind the scenes to make sure that PrideON happens.
+In this episode, John Peart – former vice-chair for the Civil Service LGBT+ Network – talks to Keela Shackell-Smith.
+Keela is a Diversity and Inclusion Manager at the Cabinet Office.

-John, Marc and James talk about:
+John and Keela talk about:

-- the inspiration for PrideON
-- how the work of the Civil Service LGBT+ Network is changing to meet the needs of LGBT+ civil servants in the current pandemic
-- what you can expect from this season of events
+- how Keela is celebrating Pride season with her family
+- the process Keela and her same-sex partner went through to have their daughter

 ## Subscribe on your favourite podcast app